The retail industry has seen a huge shift in recent years as more people turn to the internet for their shopping needs.

 But it’s going to take more than that to climb the search engine ranks.

-Here are five ways to maximize your Shopify SEO and secure that #1 position.
+Here are six ways to maximize your Shopify SEO and secure that #1 position.

 1. Optimize Your Store’s Structure